alexharri/website/posts/clipboard.md

 On my Windows laptop, I got `true` on Chrome and Edge, but `false` on Firefox.
 The inconsistency with Chrome is surprising.
 Why does Chrome allow `execCommand("paste")` on Windows but not macOS?
 I wasn't able to find any info on this.

-I find it surprising that they don't attempt to fall back to the async Clipboard API when `execCommand("paste")` is unavailable.
+I find it surprising that Google don't attempt to fall back to the async Clipboard API when `execCommand("paste")` is unavailable.
 Even though they wouldn't be able to read the `application/x-vnd.google-[...]` representation using it, the HTML representation contains internal IDs that could be used.

 ```html
 <!-- HTML representation, cleaned up -->